evidentlyai/evidently/docs/book/get-started/tutorial.md

 ![Part of the custom Test Suite.](../.gitbook/assets/tutorial/get-started-test-output-min.png)

 **How does it work?** Evidently automatically generates the test conditions based on the provided reference dataset.
-They are based on heuristics, e.g. the individual test fail if the columns types do not match, the number of columns with missing values is higher than in reference, or if the share of drifting features is over 50%.
+They are based on heuristics, e.g., the individual test fails if the column types do not match the reference, the number of columns with missing values is higher than in reference, or if the share of drifting features is over 50%.
 You can also pass custom conditions to set your own constraints.

 You can also use **Test Presets**.
-For example, No Target Performance preset combines multiple checks related to data stability, drift and data quality to help evaluate the model without ground truth labeles available.
+For example, No Target Performance preset combines multiple checks related to data stability, drift and data quality to help evaluate the model without ground truth labels available.

 ```python
 suite = TestSuite(tests=[